 Holland’s appointment is the latest in a series of recent executive hires across Apttus’ leadership team, including a new CFO, Controller, Chief People Officer and Chief Legal Officer.

 “Frank has earned his reputation as a great leader and shares our vision for the potential of the Middle Office market,” said Holden Spaht, a managing partner at Thoma Bravo.
 “At Apttus, he will have the full support of a talented team that is primed to support a tremendous customer base globally.”

-Apttus is a Silicon Valley-based global provider of Apttus Omni, the Middle Office platform that allows enterprises to automate and optimize their most critical revenue and commercial relationship management processes.
+Apttus is a Silicon Valley-based global provider of The Intelligent Middle Office, a platform that allows enterprises to automate and optimize their most critical revenue and commercial relationship management processes.
 Apttus is powered by the most advanced technologies from Salesforce, Microsoft and IBM.
 Analysts rank Apttus as the global gold standard for Quote-to-Cash (QTC) and Contract Lifecycle Management (CLM) solutions.
 Apttus’ innovations include Max, the company’s Applied Artificial Intelligence that enables enterprises to achieve superior business outcomes.
 Apttus partners with a world-class ecosystem.
 Apttus customers include hundreds of the world’s mid-sized organizations and the who’s who of the Global 1000.